MayukhDg/BidWinnerAI_prod/SETUP.md

 1. Sign up for an account
 2. Upload a PDF or Word document
-3. Wait for processing (check document status)
+3. Watch processing progress in the UI (or Inngest dashboard)
 4. Start a new chat
 5. Paste an RFP requirement or ask a question
 6. The AI should retrieve relevant content from your uploaded documents